Floydlang/floyd/docs/floyd_systems.md

 ???
 TBD

-This is a basic command line app, have only one clock that gathers ONE input value from the command line arguments, calls some pure Floyd Script functions on the arguments, reads and writes to the world, then finally return an integer result.
+This is a basic command line app, have only one clock that gathers ONE input value from the command line arguments, calls some pure Floyd Speak functions on the arguments, reads and writes to the world, then finally return an integer result.
 A server app may have a lot more concurrency. main() one clock only.